 About the Federal Universal Service Fund (USF)

-If you have FUSF charges on your bill and have questions, please click Call Support at the bottom of this article.
+If you have FUSF charges on your bill and have questions, select Contact Support.